Getty Images

 Licensing for macOS

-Apple has stringent licensing requirements for the macOS operating system in terms of hardware and shared services.
+Apple has stringent licensing requirements for macOS regarding hardware and shared services.
 First, macOS must run on designated Apple hardware, as per the licensing agreement.
-In addition, service providers or other shared services cannot use macOS because Apple doesn't allow virtualized copies or instances of the Apple software in connection with types of services such as service bureau, time-sharing and terminal sharing.
+In addition, service providers or other shared services cannot use macOS because Apple doesn't allow virtualized copies or instances of its software in connection with services such as service bureaus, time-sharing or terminal sharing.

-Apple does permit remote desktop connections, with some limitations.
-Although users can make multiple connections to one Mac, only one remote session may control the Apple software; the other connections may only observe the connection.
+Apple allows remote desktop connections, though with some limitations.
+Although users can make multiple connections to a single Mac, only one remote session can control the Apple software; the other connections can only observe the connection.
 This limited connectivity stipulation severely curbs remote access functionality from both a business and technical perspective.

 A key benefit of Windows-based DaaS is centralization and resource sharing, with an end result of lower costs.